Anthem ends pursuit of Cigna deal that threatened patient care

 "Following 21 months of advocacy before the U.S. Department of Justice, congressional committees, state attorneys general, insurance commissioners, and federal courts, the break-up of the Anthem-Cigna mega-merger deal shows again that when doctors join together, the best outcome for patients and doctors can be achieved," Dr. Gurman added.

 The action concluded a successful campaign by the AMA and 17 state medical societies—on behalf of patients and physicians—to stop the Anthem-Cigna merger.
 In September 2015, soon after the merger was proposed, the AMA released Competition in Health Insurance, an annual analysis of insurance markets that showed nearly half of all states could see diminished competition in local health insurance markets if the Anthem-Cigna and Aetna-Humana mega-mergers were allowed to proceed.

 That same month, AMA leaders testified before Congress regarding the mergers.
 They argued for more choices for patients for health care services and coverage, and for close scrutiny of the proposed mergers, respectively.
 Two months later, the AMA outlined detailed concerns with further market consolidation and urged the Department of Justice to block the proposed mergers.

 Over the past year and a half, the AMA and its coalition of state medical societies worked tirelessly to protect patients and block the mergers.
-For more information on the steps taken by the AMA to maintain competition in the insurance marketplace, view a comprehensive timeline or read the AMA Wire Special Series, "Protecting Health Insurance Competition."
+For more information on the steps taken by the AMA to maintain competition in the insurance marketplace, read the AMA Wire Special Series, "Protecting Health Insurance Competition."